PramitBarua/SNow/README.md

 * [Demo](#demo)

 ## About this Project
-A React application that allows the user to search for a movie, TV show or a person using the Movie Database (TMDb) API.
-In the home page the user can see the current popular movies, TV shows and persons.
-The explore section gives options for indepth search.
-The search results shows at the bottom of the page (after search button)
+A React application that allows the user to search for a movie, TV show, or a person using the Movie Database (TMDb) API.
+On the home page, the user can see the current popular movies, TV shows, and persons.
+The explore section gives options for an in-depth search.
+The search results show at the bottom of the page (after search button)

 ## Goal for this Project
-The goal of this project was to learn about React, React Router, intregate API in React App and SASS.
+The goal of this project was to learn about React, React Router, integrate API in React App and SASS.

 ## Technologies Used
 * React